Chuo-ku Tourism Association Official Blog

 >>About this blog

 Hello everyone.
-Today we will show you the flowers of the Hamarikyu Gardens, especially the stunning Yae-zakura.
+Today we will show you the flowers of Hamarikyu Onshi Garden, especially the stunning Yae-zakura.

-Enter the garden and in front of Shinsenza Kamoba.
-From the left you can see "fringed iris", the yellow flower in the center is "Japan globeflower", and the white flower is a wild strawberry.
-(All photos are as of April 21.)
+Entering the garden, in front of Shinsenza Kamoba.
+From left, you can see "fringed iris", the yellow flowers in the center "Japan globeflower", and the white flowers in the Wild Strawberries.
+(All photos are as of April 21st.)

 CIMG0272.jpg

 The bridge to the teahouse in Nakajima is under restoration.
-However, splendid cherry blossoms are blooming on the left side of the embankment.
+However, a fine cherry blossom is blooming from the embankment to the left.

 CIMG0276.jpg

-Then, let's walk on the outside promenade.
+Let's walk a large outside promenade.
 "Fugen elephant" at the foot of Mt.
 Fujimi.

 CIMG0280.jpg